jason-shoe/clover-nodejs-sdk/src/api/PUBLISHING.md

 ### 3. Organization Access

-Ensure you have publish access to the `@relay` organization on npm.
+Ensure you have publish access to the `@clover` organization on npm.
 Contact your npm organization admin if you don't have access.

 ## Publishing Process